I Was a Sixth Grade Alien!

-I Was a Sixth Grade Alien! (known as My Best Friend is an Alien! in the UK and Australia) is a Canadian-British children's science fiction comedy television series following the chronicles of Pleskit, a purple-skinned, blue-haired extraterrestrial being with an antenna positioned on his head.
+I Was a Sixth Grade Alien! (known as My Best Friend is an Alien! in the UK and Australia) is a children's science fiction comedy television series following the chronicles of Pleskit, a purple-skinned, blue-haired extraterrestrial being with an antenna positioned on his head.
 He tries to fit in and make some friends, but due to his strange appearance, he never really succeeds.
 He does make one friend, Tim, who is interested in space and aliens.
 The two friends go through the sixth grade together.
 During the series, they solve many unusual problems, from a trans-universal portal game to a blue-coloured, wailing pig creature from Pleskit's home planet.
 The show premiered on July 13, 1999, ended on January 10, 2001, and was produced by UK-based Winklemania Productions and Canadian-based Alliance Atlantis Communications' children's unit, AAC Kids with the participation of the Canadian Television Fund/Fonds canadien de télévision, the Canadian Film Or Video Production Tax Credit, and the Shaw Television Broadcast Fund/Fonds de télédiffusion Shaw.
 The television series was based on Bruce Coville's book series of the same name.
+In the U.S., it aired on Fox Family (now as Freeform).

 Episode listing

-The series consists of 39 episodes.
+The series consists of 45 episodes.